Description

 Report Format and POC:

-You must provide a proof-of-concept (POC) demonstrating a vulnerability and explain to the best of your knowledge the security impact.
+It is a requirement when reporting to this program that you provide a proof-of-concept (POC) demonstrating a vulnerability and explaining, to the best of your knowledge, the security impact.

 Use your own account for testing purposes.
 Do not attempt to gain access to another user’s account or compromise any confidential user or Ubisoft information.